Home Up Int'l Child Abduction Int'l Family Law Strategic Int'l Divorce Int'l Child Custody

 Article 23.
 A person for whom a new family register is established or who is entered in another family register in accordance with the provisions of Articles 16 through 21 shall be removed from the former family register.
 The same shall also apply to a person who has died, against whom a judicial declaration of disappearance has been made, or who has lost Japanese nationality.

-Rectification of family register.
+Rectification of family register

-Article 24.
 1. Upon finding that any statement in a family register is legally impermissible or any mistake or omission is made in such statement, the mayor of a city, town or village shall, without delay, give notice to that effect to the notice-giver or the person to whom the notifiable matter occurred.
 Provided that, this shall not apply if such mistake or omission has been caused through the negligence of the mayor of a city, town or village.

 2. If the notice under the preceding paragraph is unable to be given or if no person applies for rectification of the statement in a family register even though such notice has been given, the mayor of a city, town or village may, with the leave of the chief of the competent Legal Affairs Bureau or District Legal Affairs Bureau, rectify the statement.
 The same shall also apply in a case under the proviso to the preceding paragraph.